 - 3 to 5 fronds of fennel (optional)

-1. Place turkey legs in a large pot with 7 cups of water.
-Bring to a boil then simmer for 30 minutes, covered.
+1. Place turkey legs in a large pot with 7 cups of water– legs should be completely submerged.
+Bring to a boil then simmer for 30-60 minutes, covered.

-Then return the bones to the broth and simmer for an additional 45 minutes, covered.
-Afterwards, remove the bones and discard, making sure to get any small bones that may have broken off.
+2. When tender enough, separate meat from the bones.
+Set the meat aside and return bones to the pot.
+Simmer bones for an additional 45 minutes– or longer for a more flavorful broth– covered.
+Afterward, remove the bones and discard, making sure to get any small bones that may have broken off.

 5. Make sure noodles and veggies are tender.
 Add more salt, if necessary.
 Finally, ladle into individual bowls and serve with crusty bread or crackers.

 Feel free to post any questions or comments.